Parental Relocation with a Minor Child, Florida

-If you are divorced or in the process of a divorce in Tampa Bay, and you are considering relocating with your minor child in or out of Florida, you must familiarize yourself with Florida law regarding Parental Relocation with a child, which is governed by Florida Statute 61.13001.
+If you are divorced or if you are unmarried with a timesharing and custody order and you are considering relocating with your minor child in or out of Florida, you must familiarize yourself with Florida law regarding Parental Relocation with a child, which is governed by Florida Statute 61.13001.

 Under Florida Law, Relocation means a change in the location of the principal residence of a parent or other person from his or her principal place of residence at the time of the last order establishing or modifying time-sharing (custody), or at the time of filing the pending action to establish or modify time-sharing (custody).
 In order for the requirements of Florida’s Relocation Law to apply, the change of location with the child must be at least 50 miles from that residence, and for at least 60 consecutive days not including a temporary absence from the principal residence for purposes of vacation, education, or the provision of health care for the child.